By: Sobhan Mohmand, Editorial manager Last updated: 30 October 2019

 The following are categories of people you can’t use as your references:

 In general, you need to provide two references; one being your former employer (if you have one) and the other someone who knows you well.
 The number of references may vary, however, depending on the circumstances of the applicant.
 For example, it’s fine for school leavers only to include one referee, and for college students to include two academic staff (teacher, lecturer or tutor) instead of one academic staff and one employer.

 The references section should be located at the bottom of your CV.
 If you decide to include your references on your CV, you should provide the personal details of your two referees here.
 If, on the other hand, you do not wish to include references on your CV, you can simply write: “References are available upon request.”

 Your references section can be written in many different formats.

 The following are some good formats to follow:

 Available upon request (shortest):

 The references section of your CV is important and should not be omitted entirely.
-Depending on your current circumstances and personal preference, you should either include the full details of your referees in this section or simply write; “References are available upon request.”
+Depending on your circumstances and personal preference, you should either include the full details of your two referees in this section or simply write; “References are available upon request.”